17th November 1991.With my friend from school, Wall.

 2006 - Part-time Research Fellowship at The University of London

-2006 - Adjunct Lecturer at Westminister University teaching undergraduate students The Principals Of Marketing
+2006 - Adjunct Lecturer at Westminster University teaching undergraduate students The Principals Of Marketing

 2008 - Big Brothers Big Sisters New York Gala Fundraiser Committee member